 I’m a lover of sour-tasting things.
 When I was a kid, I secretly took sips from the vinegar bottle in my grandmother’s pantry.
 Gross?
 No, I say delicious.

 In the food chain of sour things, vinegar is the antelope and lemon the lion.
 That’s part of why I love tabbouleh.

 I came across the best tabbouleh recipe from Daad, my Syrian coworker who says the best tabbouleh is made in her hometown of Aleppo.
 While I can’t verify that claim, I believe her.
 Her tabbouleh is the best I’ve ever had.
 Here’s her recipe:

 - ½ cup of bulgur wheat

 - 1 tbsp fresh mint (if only dry mint is available, use 2 tbsp)

-- In a bowl mix the bulgur (dry, unwashed), cubed tomatoes, juice of two lemons (about ½ cup), and salt.
+- In a bowl mix the bulgur (dry, unwashed), cubed tomatoes, juice of two lemons (about ½ cup), olive oil, and salt.

 - Set aside for one hour.
 Taste to make sure the bulgur is soft.
 If not, let it rest a little longer.

 - Add the chopped parsley, scallions, mint, and olive oil.
 Mix well.
 Taste salt level and adjust as needed.